ACHRAf-by/drone_body_detection/README.md

 - CocoSSD
 CocoSSD is a model used for object recognition.
 See the Github repository [here](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd)

 - BodyPix
-BodyPix is a model used for object recognition.
+BodyPix is a model used for human detection and body segmentation.
 See the Github repository [here](https://github.com/google-coral/project-bodypix)

 ## Pipeline